ABS-2A

 ABS-2A is an all-electric propulsion commercial communications satellite which is owned and operated by ABS.
 Co-located with ABS-2 at the 75°E orbital position, the satellite provides coverage over markets in South East Asia, Africa, MENA and Russia.
 The satellite is equipped with 48 Ku-band transponder and is designed for DTH services, cellular backhaul, VSAT, maritime and mobility solutions.

 Manufacture and specifications

 The satellite was designed and manufactured by Boeing, and is a Boeing 702SP model communication satellite.
 It was launched on board a SpaceX Falcon 9 rocket on 15 June 2016.
-The satellite lifted off as part of a dual launch and was the second deployment at 11:05am EDT.
+The satellite lifted off as part of a dual launch and was the second deployment at 11:05 a.m.
+EDT.

 The satellite is propelled solely by electrically powered spacecraft xenon propulsion, with the on-board thrusters used for both geostationary orbit insertion and station keeping.

 The satellite utilizes five Ku-band beams and covers South East Asia, Africa, MENA and Russia.

 Launch

-The launch occurred on 15 June 2016 at 11.05am EDT and the satellite was deployed in the planned supersynchronous transfer orbit at 11:40am EDT.
+The launch occurred on 15 June 2016 at 11.05 a.m.
+EDT and the satellite was deployed in the planned supersynchronous transfer orbit at 11:40 a.m.
+EDT.